Background: Dulles International Airport

 The four architectural/design proposals came from firms that see Dulles as an opportunity to demonstrate master planning and design excellence: Bermello Architects + Zaha Hadid Architects (BH+ZHA), David Adjaye Architects + RCGA, AECOM, and Tinari Architects.
 These submissions ranged from preliminary design concepts to detailed terminal layouts.
 None of the architecture firms submitted financial proposals or addressed the concession/P3 structure; they positioned themselves as design partners to potential operators.

 Three technology-focused submissions addressed specific innovations: Glydways (automated people-mover technology), Alliance for Innovation (airport innovation and modernization frameworks), and Petrova Experience (traveler experience technology).
-These represent niche solutions to specific airport problems, rather than comprehensive redevelopment proposals.
+These represent niche solutions to specific airport problems, rather than full redevelopment proposals.

 Four additional submissions came from public interest organizations: the Air Line Pilots Association (ALPA), the Center for Policy and Advanced Computing (CPAC Foundation), aviation advocate Mitchell Berger, and Eden Blue (focusing on environmental sustainability).
 These submissions raised stakeholder concerns: labor and pilot working conditions, public interest and transparency, and environmental implications of airport expansion.